yannickjemmely/Mida/README.md

 swaps and other taxes applied to your operations, they depend on your broker.

 ## Usage
-Some examples may assume that you have logged into a broker account.<br>
 For the full documentation refer to [API.md](docs/API.md).

 ### Broker Login